Agile-Creative-Labs/retroml/README.md

 # RetroML

-Welcome to RetroML!
-A nostalgic, configuration-driven ML pipeline that brings the radical vibes of the 90s to modern machine learning.
+   Welcome to **RetroML**, a nostalgic, config-driven machine learning pipeline that brings the radical vibes of the '90s to modern AutoML workflows.
+Run interpretable ML models through JSON configs or interactively    via UI demos — no coding required!

 ## Quick Start